 How assets are divided up depends on whether there's a will.

 When someone dies, their estate is divided up according to the will.
-But with a will, dividing up assets depends on the state you’re in.
+But without a will, dividing up assets depends on the state you’re in.

 What happens if the sole owner of an account dies?

 Before the deceased’s estate is settled and their bank accounts closed, the financial institution needs documents showing proof of death and the person responsible for handling the state.
-In most cases that includes a death certificate and a letter from the probate court naming the estate’s executor or administrator.
+In most cases that includes a death certificate, copy of the will and a letter from the probate court naming the estate’s executor or administrator.